6 Management of R projects

 This forces a specific, and consistent, folder structure to all your work.
 Think of this like the “introduction”, “methods”, “results”, and “discussion” sections of your paper.
 Each project is then like a single manuscript or report, that contains everything relevant to that specific project.
 There is a lot of power in something as simple as a consistent structure.
 Projects are used to make life easier.
 Once a project is opened within RStudio the following actions are taken:

-• A new R session (process) is started.
+- A new R session (process) is started.

-• The current working directory is set to the project directory.
+- The current working directory is set to the project directory.

-• RStudio project options are loaded.
+- RStudio project options are loaded.

 The README in each folder explains a bit about what should be placed there.
 But briefly:

-1. Documents like manuscripts, abstracts, and exploration type documents should be put in the doc/ directory (including R Markdown files which we will cover later).
+- Documents like manuscripts, abstracts, and exploration type documents should

-3. All R files and code should be in the R/ directory.
+folder and creating it later in the lesson. - All R files and code should be in the

-4. Name all new files to reflect their content or function.
+directory. - Name all new files to reflect their content or function.
 Follow the tidyverse style guide for file naming.

 6.1.2 Exercise: Reading the READMEs